dnorhoj/LectioCal/README.md

 ## License

-This project uses the `GNU General Public License v3.0` license.
+This project uses the `GNU Lesser General Public License v3.0` license.

 You can read more in [LICENSE](./LICENSE).